OpenEugene/openboard/CONTRIBUTING.md

 #### [Issue Qualification](https://github.com/OpenEugene/openboard/projects/3)

 When an Issue is:
-- up for consideration, it is added to the "Propsed" column
+- up for consideration, it is added to the "Proposed" column
 - accepted to be resolved, it is moved to the "Accepted" column
 - actively being resolved, it is moved to the "Claimed" column
 - fully resolved, it is moved to the "Resolved" column